dagraham/etm-dgraham/README.md

 ## [Weekly](#toc)

-*Agenda* and *Busy* views are synchronized so that switching from one of these views to another always displays the same week.
+*Agenda*,  *Busy* and *Done* views are synchronized so that switching from one of these views to another always displays the same week.

+> Calling `get_week(year, weeknum)` returns all three pages for the given week.
+The advantage here is that *any* week is available on demand.
+The disadvantage is that *filter* has limited value.

 ### [Agenda](#toc)